pcjtse/llm-lego-minestorm/README.md

-# LEGO Mindstorms MCP Server
+# LEGO Mindstorms NXT MCP Server

-This server acts as a Model Context Protocol (MCP) server for controlling a LEGO Mindstorms robot through natural language commands from Claude or other AI assistants.
+This server acts as a Model Context Protocol (MCP) server for controlling a LEGO Mindstorms NXT robot through natural language commands from Claude or other AI assistants.

 ## Features